About SD Card

 How to Partition SD Card?

 AOMEI Partition Assistant Standard is a FREE SD card partition tool for Windows PC users.
 It has a variety of features apart from SD card partition.
-For example, it allows you to migrate OS from HDD to SSD without reinstalling, convert disk between MBR and GPT without data loss, create Windows 10 To Go USB, convert NTFS to FAT32 and so on.
+For example, it allows you to migrate OS from HDD to SSD without reinstalling, convert disk between MBR and GPT without data loss, create Windows 10 To Go USB and so on.

 Before partitioning SD card: